False tsunami warnings sent over phones spook Americans

 It was not clear how many people saw the false alerts.

-Last month, the state of Hawaii mistakenly warned residents of an inbound missile, sparking panic.
-The message was later blamed on an error by an employee, who was subsequently fired.

-Last month, residents of the West Coast were warned to brace for a possible tsunami after an earthquake off the coast of Alaska.
+Residents of the West Coast were warned in January to brace for a possible tsunami after an earthquake off the coast of Alaska.
 The warnings were later lifted and no significant damage was reported.

-(Reporting by Jonathan Allen in New York; additional reporting by David Shepardson in Washington; editing by Scott Malone and David Gregorio)
+(Reporting by Jonathan Allen in New York; additional reporting by David Shepardson in Washington; editing by David Gregorio and Cynthia Osterman)